tedshrop/rubedo/README.md

 ***

 ## Things you will need to setup on your printer:
-* Klipper + Moonraker.
-This project communicates with moonraker using websockets.
+* A Stealthburner (for now).
+It could be adapted to any system that has a nozzle camera.
 * A high quality USB camera.
-I used the 1080p nozzle camera from 3DO.
-The exact model I have is no longer available for purchase, [but they do have a 4k version](https://3do.dk/59-dyse-kamera).
-You will need to adjust several of the constants in `constants.py` folder to adjust the system to work with whatever camera you choose.
-The most important thing here is that the camera can focus on things at close distances.
-I think it might be possible to get a modified endoscope working with the system, but I tried one without modifications and I just couldn't get enough detail to make this work well at the default focus distance.
-* A line laser, preferably with an adjustable focus.
+I use the 4K 3DO nozzle camera in the default Stealthburner location.
+* An adjustable focus line laser.
 I tested a fixed focus laser earlier on, but the beam was super thick and there was no way to adjust it.
-I have a laser like [this](https://www.amazon.com/module-Industrial-Module-adjustable-point-2packs/dp/B0BX6Q9FD8/).
-It's capable of focusing at a fairly close distance, though I had to put some hot glue on the lens to keep it from rotating over time since it's fairly loose at the distances I'm using it at.
-Also, the outer edges of the line are poorly focused because they're further away than the center of the line, but it hasn't been a huge issue since it's just important that the very center of the beam is very thin.
-* `LASER_ON` and `LASER_OFF` macros.
-I have my laser connected to the SB2040 PCB on my toolhead.
-I used one of the 5v fan outputs, and it works fairly well.
+I have a laser like [this](https://www.amazon.ca/gp/product/B07L428BDG/ref=ppx_yo_dt_b_search_asin_image?ie=UTF8&th=1).
 * The laser mounted on the toolhead.
 I am using the mount `Laser Mount V4.stl` located in the `camera_mounts` directory.
 Please note: My setup is for the UHF variant of the Stealthburner, and I haven't made a mount for the regular sized SB yet.
 If you modify it or make one for your application, please let me know if I can post it back here for others.
 If you're using the Blobifier, you'll need to reprint your shaker.
 You can find one that will clear the laser in `camera_mounts`.

 ***